OUR TEAM

 Graduate Student

-Sarah Lee is a third-year student at the University of New Mexico where she is pursuing a Bachelor of Science degree in Psychology with a minor in Statistics.
+Sarah Lee is a fourth-year student at the University of New Mexico where she is pursuing a Bachelor of Science degree in Psychology with a minor in Statistics.
 Currently, she studies reward processing in co-occurring PTSD and AUD.
 Her other research interests include investigating underlying mechanisms and etiology in neurodegenerative diseases, specifically Parkinson’s disease.
 In her spare time, Sarah also enjoys drawing, drinking coffee, and playing violin.
 After completion of undergraduate studies, Sarah plans to apply to graduate school to continue her research.